 The Best Instant Pot Hard Boiled Eggs are so easy to make!
 Done in a few minutes and super easy to peel, you’ll never make them any other way again!

 Instant Pot Hard Boiled Eggs are so easy to make and take little effort and time!
 Since I learned how to make them in the Instant pot, I will never make them any other way; it’s just too easy!
+Eat them plain or use them in Egg Salad!
 I love using my instant pot for other easy meals too, like Bang Bang Chicken or Thai Coconut Soup– YUM!
 Grab the Instant Pot and get ready to whip these up!

 As I mentioned earlier, these Hard Boiled Eggs are SO easy!
 This is how we make them:

 How to make the BEST instant pot hard boiled eggs:

 **scroll all the way down for printable directions, full ingredient list, and step by step video**

 - Using a 6 or 8 quart Instant Pot, add 1 cup of water to the bottom, then place the trivet or rack in the bottom of the pot.

 - Place medium or large eggs on the trivet.
 I usually make up to 8 in my 6 quart instant pot, but you can add more or less.